 noindex is already in the search results, it might take some time for the page to disappear.
 The search engines will first have to re-index the page to find the

 noindex tag.
-Do not noindex posts frivolously: if they were getting traffic before, you’re losing that traffic!
+And do not noindex posts frivolously: if they were getting traffic before, you’re losing that traffic.

 Do links on noindexed pages have value?